Ikamyshev/tstNodeInstantiator/README.md

 # tst_qml
-Adding entitys to the Scene3D through model changes.
+Using NodeInstantiator for adding entitys to the Scene3D through model changes dynamically.
-Using NodeInstantiator for it.